jerdog/auth0-blog/_posts/2018-09-10-what-facebook-disinformation-scandal-means-for-your-company.markdown

 ## Use Identity-Management Tools to Stop Bad Behavior at the Source

-As your company grows, it's a blessing to bring on more users — whether new customers, freelancers and consultants, or employees.
+As your company grows, it's a blessing to bring on more users — whether new customers, freelancers, consultants or employees.
 But it can quickly become a curse if you don't implement strong practices for monitoring them.

 As the Facebook disinformation scandal clearly shows, without proper tracking, small issues can balloon out of control.
 Ideally, you'd stop any fake accounts at the login source so they don't snowball at all.